zchee/kubernetes-docs/docs/admin/kube-apiserver.md

       --audit-log-path string                                   If set, all requests coming to the apiserver will be logged to this file.  '-' means standard out.
       --audit-log-truncate-enabled                              Whether event and batch truncating is enabled.
       --audit-log-truncate-max-batch-size int                   Maximum size of the batch sent to the underlying backend.
 Actual serialized size can be several hundreds of bytes greater.
 If a batch exceeds this limit, it is split into several batches of smaller size. (default 10485760)
       --audit-log-truncate-max-event-size int                   Maximum size of the audit event sent to the underlying backend.
-If the size of an event is greater than this number, first request and response are removed, andif this doesn't reduce the size enough, event is discarded. (default 102400)
+If the size of an event is greater than this number, first request and response are removed, and if this doesn't reduce the size enough, event is discarded. (default 102400)
       --audit-log-version string                                API group and version used for serializing audit events written to log. (default "audit.k8s.io/v1beta1")
       --audit-policy-file string                                Path to the file that defines the audit policy configuration.
 Requires the 'AdvancedAuditing' feature gate.
 With AdvancedAuditing, a profile is required to enable auditing.
       --audit-webhook-batch-buffer-size int                     The size of the buffer to store events before batching and writing.
 Only used in batch mode. (default 10000)